The Local Projection Residual Bootstrap for AR(1) Models: Simulation Study

-Four features of Table \ref{table1} deserve discussion.
-First, it shows that our recommended confidence interval \textbf{RB} has a coverage probability closer to 90\% than the confidence intervals \textbf{AA}, \textbf{$\text{AA}_{hc2}$}, and \textbf{$\text{AA}_{hc3}$} for all the designs 1-3, values of $\rho$, and horizons $h$, with some few exceptions.
+Five features of Table \ref{table1} deserve discussion.
+First, it shows that our recommended confidence interval \textbf{RB} has a coverage probability closer to 90\% than the confidence intervals \textbf{AA}, \textbf{$\text{AA}_{hc2}$}, and \textbf{$\text{AA}_{hc3}$} for all the designs 1-2, values of $\rho$, and horizons $h$, with some few exceptions.
 The lowest coverage probability of \textbf{RB}, \textbf{AA}, \textbf{$\text{AA}_{hc2}$}, and \textbf{$\text{AA}_{hc3}$} are $85\%$, $77\%$, $78\%$, and $79\%$, respectively, and occur when $\rho=1$ and horizon $h=18$.
 Second, \textbf{RB} and \textbf{$\text{RB}_{hc3}$} have better performance than \textbf{$\text{RB}_{per-t}$}, especially when $\rho = 1$ and the horizon is a significant fraction of the sample size ($h \in \{12,18\}$).
-Third, \textbf{WB} and \textbf{$\text{WB}_{per-t}$} have larger coverage probability than \textbf{RB} for all the designs 1-3, values of $\rho$, and horizons $h$, with some few exceptions.
-The larger coverage of \textbf{WB} and \textbf{$\text{WB}_{per-t}$} is associated with a larger median length of their confidence intervals, as we reported in Table D.1 in Supplemental Appendix D. Fourth, \textbf{$\text{AA}_{hc3}$} presents a coverage probability closer to $90\%$ and larger than \textbf{AA} and \textbf{$\text{AA}_{hc2}$} for all the designs 1-3, values of $\rho$, and horizons $h$.
+Third, \textbf{WB} and \textbf{$\text{WB}_{per-t}$} have larger coverage probability than \textbf{RB} for all the designs 1-2, values of $\rho$, and horizons $h$, with some few exceptions.
+The larger coverage of \textbf{WB} and \textbf{$\text{WB}_{per-t}$} is associated with a larger median length of their confidence intervals, as we reported in Table \ref{table1a} in Online Supplemental Appendix \ref{sec:appendix_table}.
+Fourth, \textbf{$\text{AA}_{hc3}$} presents a coverage probability closer to $90\%$ and larger than \textbf{AA} and \textbf{$\text{AA}_{hc2}$} for all the designs 1-2, values of $\rho$, and horizons $h$.
 This finding suggests that using $\hat{s}_{3,n}(h)$ instead of $\hat{s}_n(h)$ can improve the coverage probability of the confidence interval; however, confidence intervals based on bootstrap methods (e.g., \textbf{RB} and \textbf{$\text{WB}_{per-t}$}) report coverage probability closer to $90\%$.
+Fifth, \textbf{$\text{GB}_{LR}$} has a coverage probability close to 90\% on design 1 (i.i.d. shocks), while it has some distortions on design 2 that are larger on $\rho = 0.95$.
+As we mentioned in Remark \ref{rem:grid_bootstrap}, it is unknown if the grid bootstrap is valid for design 2.
+The coverage probability of \textbf{$\text{GB}_{LR}$} is constant across horizons because the LR statistic is invariant to monotonic transformations; see Section 4.3 and footnote 6 on \cite{Mikusheva2012} for more details.